UCL-CCS/TIES_MD/TIES_MD/doc/source/tutorial.rst

     `setup` will prep the output directories and `class` will halt the program after the construction of the TIES class, this can be used in testing or advanced analysis.

+    [--windows_mask=None]
+    Comma separated list of integers.
+These specify what alchemical windows the current instance of TIES OpenMM should run.
+By default all windows will be run.

     # Below are OpenMM specific options, these are silently ignored for NAMD runs.

     [--devices=0]